vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Recall, that we could express this difference using generic or particular absences:

 <div>
-rāma :: descendentτ⊥  <br>
+r :: D⊥  <br>
-rāma :: descendentτ!
+r :: D!
 </div>
 {: .quote .example}
 Example (10.3.1a-b)
 {: .examplecaption}

+Where `r` refers to 'Rāma' and `D` refers to the scope partitioner of 'descendent'.

-Demonstratives (which we'll represent with `Δ` instead of `Γ`) provide another, perhaps more intuitive, way of expressing the same idea by ‘particularizing’ the generic negative type:
+Demonstratives (which we'll represent using a breve, e.g. 't̆' instead of a circuflex) provide another, perhaps more intuitive, way of expressing the same idea by ‘particularizing’ the generic negative type:

 <div>
-rāma: Δ:descendentτˉ
+r :: t̆D⊥
 </div>
 {: .quote .example}
 Example (10.3.2)